trisfaizal/Marketing-Site/_customers/xtendly.md

     description: "Clients update content themselves.
 They simply click on text to start writing content.

-    Developers define the Editable Regions by adding `class=\"editable\"` to elements in the HTML.
+    Developers define the Editable Regions by adding `class=\"editable\"` to elements in the HTML."
-    "
     image_path: /img/customers/xtendly/editable_region.png
   - name: Front Matter
     description: "Clients control all parts of the site including the site title and description.

-    Developers set up the interface for making these changes by writing simple [Front Matter](http://docs.cloudcannon.com/editing/front-matter/).
+    Developers set up the interface for making these changes by writing simple [Front Matter](http://docs.cloudcannon.com/editing/front-matter/)."

-    "
     image_path: /img/customers/xtendly/frontmatter.png
   - name: Blogging
     description: "Clients have their own blog and can easily add and manage posts.